PQ4NOEH/Books/MasteringEthereum.md

 ## wallet vs remote clients
 1. Both offer transaction functionality.
 2. The remote client also offer an api such as web3.js

+## Cryptography
+### refs
++ Discrete logarithm problem
++ Prime factorization
++ Elliptic curve cryptography

+### Keys generation process
+1. Find a secure source of entropy or randomness.
+Picking a number between 1 and $2^{256}$.
+This is usually achieved by feeding a large string into a 256-bit hash algorithm such as Keccak-256 or SHA-256
+2. Generate public key from private.
+This is done applying the elliptic curve multiplication (K1 = k2 * G) to the private key:
+   1. "K1" the public key
+   2. "k2" the private key
+   3. "*" special elliptic curve "multiplication"
+   4. "G" constant point called the generator point.
+3. Generate Ethereum address.
+   1. Apply Keccak-256 hash function to the public key
+   2. Keep only the last 20 bytes of the hash and that is the ethereum address

+### Ethereum address formats
++ Raw.
+Full hexadecimal Address (20 bytes)
++ ICAP.
+Ethereum standard format
+  + Direct
+  + Basic
+  + Indirect
++ EIP-55